burger icon

 • Deposit declined (Error 101/104): Usually bank blocks-happens to everyone.
 My tip: don’t bother fighting it, just flick to Neosurf or crypto, or call your bank (good luck getting a real answer).
 If it keeps happening, something’s mismatched in your details.

-• Withdrawal stuck pending: Most often it's KYC, weekends, or the system's playing dead.
+• Withdrawal stuck pending: Most often it’s KYC, weekends, or the system’s playing dead.
 Nothing moves Saturdays or Sundays.
 Docs not right?
-You'll get the runaround.
-If it's been longer than Monday, chase up support.
+You’ll get the runaround.
+If it’s been longer than Monday, chase up support.
+Be aware that customer support isn't truly 24/7; reports indicate unavailability during Australian early mornings (3 AM - 8 AM AEST), often leading to bot responses or voicemail.

 • Crypto deposit missing: Probably slow blockchain confirmations, or a typo in your wallet string (don’t ask how I know).
 Use a blockchain explorer-usually shows what’s gone wrong.